Bonds in Construction Contracts: Everything You Need to Know

 Bid bonds help assure project developers that contractors will put in serious proposals and have enough financial credentials to take on the job.
 If the bid gets selected or the contractor retracts the bid or declines the job, the developer can decide to claim the bond to get the difference between the first bid and the bid that's next highest.
 Not all projects need bid bonds, but they're often requested with financial proposals that are given to project owners.

 If necessary, owners will make it mandatory for contractors to get a bid bond before they can accept the bid and give out the contract.
 The bond helps guarantee that if the contractor gets the job, they'll sign the contract and will finish all required payment and performance bonds.
 A contractor license bond is a permit bond and type of license that requires contractors to buy the bonds before they get their contractor's license to make sure they comply with all regulations and licensing laws.
 If an issue occurs with the project, the project owner is able to file a claim and receive compensation paid out by the construction bond.

 Counties, cities, states, or subdivisions can require a contractor license bond.
 If the proper license bonds aren't in place, the contractors cannot receive a license.
 Maintenance bonds will protect against workmanship or materials that are defective after a project is complete.
 If it is found that the project is defective after it's finished, the bond amount pays for necessary repairs.

 If you need help with bonds in construction contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.